Making a FOIA Request

 - FOIA requests are placed in one of three queues.
 The first queue is for those requests which seek and receive expedited processing pursuant to subsection (a)(6)(E) of the FOIA.
 The second queue is for those requests which do not involve voluminous record or lengthy consultations with other entities.
 The third queue is for those requests which involve voluminous records and for which lengthy or numerous consultations are required, or those requests which may involve sensitive records.

 SUBMITTING A FOIA REQUEST

 A FOIA request must be in writing.
-DLA will accept FOIA requests submitted online at FOIAOnline, by mail and by fax.
+DLA will accept FOIA requests submitted online at FOIAOnline or by mail.
 There are no special forms needed for making a FOIA request.

 Include your name and complete mailing address.
 Provide a daytime telephone number and/or an e-mail address so that we may be able to contact you if needed.

 Indicate that it is a "FOIA Request" on both your letter and envelope or in the subject line of your e-mail.

 Indicate your willingness to pay fees (or specify the amount you are willing to pay) or ask for a fee waiver.

 Identify which fee category of requester you are -- commercial, news media, educational/scientific, all others -- because there are different fee structures.